scionproto/scion/doc/ControlPlanePKI.md

 ### Authenticity

-It should be possible to determine whether fresh TRCs and updates are authentic.
+It should be possible to determine whether any TRC or certificate is authentic.
 More sensitive actions in the CP-PKI should have higher authentication requirements, i.e., in terms of key type (offline vs. online) and number of entities involved.